That feeling when

 Valmet's global training portfolio is designed to motivate individuals and inspire new thinking, bring minds together from around the world, and ultimately, support growth and drive our strategic initiatives and Must-Wins.
 When building these programs we do not settle for the ordinary but create new learning methods – like the “meeting points” concept, which brings Forward Strategy and Fast Forward program participants together for unique networking and mentoring opportunities.

-We are currently running five global training programs: Forward Strategy, Fast Forward, Networking in Procurement, Champions in Services and Leading through Lean – and there are more in the pipeline concentrating on project execution and innovation.
-So far more than 600 Valmet professionals have participated the programs since they began in 2015 and the feedback and results have been great.
+We are currently running seven global training programs: Forward Strategy, Fast Forward, Networking in Procurement, Champions in Services and Leading through Lean, Sales Journey and Innovation Pathways - with another in the pipeline concentrating on project execution and innovation.
+So far more than 1000 Valmet professionals have participated the programs since they began in 2015 and the feedback and results have been great.

 Project work is a key element of Valmet's global programs as it brings positive energy to all involved, allows the company to cascade strategy in a meaningful way and acts as a springboard for innovative thinking.